yasinsutoglu/parallax-page/Readme.md

 ### The project covers;

-- HTML / Semantic elements - Fontawesome
+- HTML / Semantic elements

-- CSS /The Display Property-The position Property
+- CSS /The Display Property-The position Property - Transform Property

-- The float Property-Opacity - Transparency-Units in CSS
+- Opacity - Backgroun Image CSS-Units in CSS

-- CSS Setting height and width-CSS Outline-CSS Combinators - GoogleFonts
+- CSS Setting height and width-CSS Outline-CSS Combinators - CSS Border

 ### At the end of the project, i will be able to;